 As for system design, here is a great guide for learning how to answer any question that might come your way.
-Get the inside scoop on how to create over 15 complex systems in under 45 minutes.

 Your performance in each round will dictate whether or not you move on, so it's expected that you bring your "A" game to each interview.
 Just remember, system design interview questions are a huge differentiator between you and your peers so be sure to double down on this subject matter.